WPChill/imageseo-wordpress/readme.txt

 Image SEO helps to grow your organic and social traffic.
 We optimize your media library and your image gallery for Search Engines and Social Media using Artificial Intelligence.

-* On-upload : automatically fills out your images alternative texts (ALT tag or ALT text) when you upload them in the Library;
+* On-upload : Automatically fills out your images alternative texts (ALT tag or ALT text) when you upload them in the Library;
-* On-upload: AAutomatically rewrites your image and photo names when you upload them in the Library ;
+* On-upload: Automatically rewrites your image and photo names when you upload them in the Library ;
 * On-upload: Generate amazing social cards for Twitter, Facebook, LinkedIn and Pinterest for you post and articles.
 * Bulk : automatically rewrites with SEO friendly content all the alt text and names of the images available in your library;
 * Checks: that all your images have an alternative text;